jayson-lennon/pylon/README.md

 ### Internal Links

 Linking to other documents can be accomplished prefixing a path to a Markdown file with `@/`.
-The path always starts from the _project root_ and will be automatically expanded to the appropriate URI when rendered.
-Example:
+The path always starts from the _project root_ and will be automatically expanded to the appropriate URI when rendered:

 ```[my favorite post](@/blog/favorite/post.md)```

 ## Templates

 Pylon uses [Tera](https://tera.netlify.app/) for it's template engine and provides a few extra builtin functions on top of what Tera already provides.
-These functions are available in `Tera` templates, _and_ within Markdown documents:
+These functions are available in `Tera` templates and within Markdown documents:

 ### include_file